NVIDIA/NeMo-Skills/docs/pipelines/training.md

 Typically after training we want to follow up with evaluation.
 You can schedule an evaluation job right away by providing a `--run_after=my-training-job` argument which will appropriately set slurm dependencies.
-Here is how you can chain the commands to schedule checkpoint conversion and evaluation after training (whenever you need to run multiple commands, it's more convenient to use python interface)
+Here is how you can chain the commands to schedule evaluation after training
+(whenever you need to run multiple commands, it's more convenient to use python interface)

 ```python